In article <6f1ci9$gje$1@unlisys.unlisys.net>,

 > sub-images.

-> How do I extract the red/green/blue colours from the orig. and put it
+> How do I extract the red/green/blue colours from the orig. and

 > into one of the sub-images?